mstruebing/tldr/README.md

 If you want to build it yourself see below.

-On arch linux you can simply:
+On Arch Linux you can simply:

-`yarourt -S tldr-go-client-git` or `pacaur -S tldr-go-client-git`, or any other aur-helper.
+`yarourt -S tldr-go-client-git` or `trizen -S tldr-go-client-git`, or any other aur-helper.
 This also auto install bash and zsh completions.

 ## Dependencies
-~~At the current state you just need unzip installed on your system to unzip the pages, nothing else is needed.~~

 You __don't__ need __any__ runtime dependencies.